Connect with others who understand.

 Doctors treat high blood pressure by:

-• Prescribing blood pressure drugs, such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs)
+• Prescribing blood pressure drugs, such as ACE inhibitors and angiotensin-receptor blockers (ARBs)

-• Prescribing diuretics, or water pills, to get rid of extra fluid in the body, which lowers blood pressure
+• Prescribing diuretics (water pills) to get rid of extra fluid in the body, which lowers blood pressure

-• Encouraging people to limit sodium and working with the care team to set individual fluid goals
+• Encouraging limited amounts of sodium in a person’s diet and working with their care team to set individual fluid goals

 ACE inhibitors and ARBs also help treat proteinuria, which is extra protein in the urine.
 Proteinuria is a sign of kidney damage seen in people with C3G.